SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(5-Researches).md

 ## 2. Creating a Research

-Creating the Research itself is easy as creating any object in Java.<br>
+Creating the Research itself is easy as creating any object in Java.

 We will start by creating a new Research object.

 ```java
 Research research = new Research(...);
 ```

-The constructor for a Research takes in 4 arguments, a `NamespacedKey` as the id, an integer id, a name and a default cost value.<br>
+The constructor for a Research takes in 4 arguments, a `NamespacedKey` as the id, an integer id, a name and a default cost value.

 The `NamespacedKey` should be quite familiar to you at this point, so we start by creating that.
 We will use a reference to our plugin using "this" and a lowercase id.

 ```java